Survivorship: During and After Treatment

 To get immediate help, you can also go to the emergency department or call 911.

-Treatment for PTS and PTSD
+Treatment for PTS, ASD, and PTSD

-Trauma is very different for each person, so it’s important to work with your health care team to create the best plan for you.
+Trauma is very different for each person, so it’s important to work with your cancer care team to create the best plan for you.
 Treatment should focus on helping you learn healthy ways to cope and improve your symptoms.

 • Exposure therapy: Exposure therapy helps you face your triggers and learn to cope with them if they come up again in the future.

-Your health care team might provide you with education and resources for lifestyle habits such as mindfulness, meditation, good sleep, and physical activity.
+You might have follow-up appointments to check in with your cancer care team or PCP on how you’re feeling.
+Your cancer care team might provide you with education and resources for lifestyle habits such as mindfulness, meditation, sleep, and physical activity.

 Caregivers and post-traumatic stress